preciofishbone/OmniaDocsG2/pages/page-types/section-settings/index.rst

 Style
 ************
-Available settings for Style depends on if it's a section with columns or a section with tabs.
+Available settings for Style depends on section type chosen.

 Style settings for columns
 ------------------------------